h44z/wg-portal/README.md

 interfaces.
 This allows for seamless activation or deactivation of new users, without disturbing existing VPN connections.

-The configuration portal currently supports using SQLite and MySQL as a user source for authentication and profile data.
+The configuration portal supports using a database (SQLite, MySQL, MsSQL or Postgres), OAuth or LDAP (Active Directory or OpenLDAP) as a user source for authentication and profile data.
-It also supports LDAP (Active Directory or OpenLDAP) as authentication provider.

 ## Features
  * Self-hosted and web based